ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-CPP-Packages.rst

 Building the ROS 1 code
 ~~~~~~~~~~~~~~~~~~~~~~~

-We source an environment setup file (in this case for Jade using bash), then we
+We source an environment setup file (in this case for Noetic using bash), then we
 build our package using ``catkin_make install``:

 .. code-block:: bash

-   . /opt/ros/jade/setup.bash
+   . /opt/ros/noetic/setup.bash
    cd ~/ros1_talker
    catkin_make install